 Gamcheon Culture Village is one of the top Busan attractioins.
-Considered a little Santorini, or the Santorini of Korea, Gamcheon is a colorful village built into a mountainside with a history just as colorful.
+Considered a little Santorini, or the Santorini of Korea, Gamcheon is a colorful village built into a mountainside.
 Here’s what to expect at Busan’s Gamcheon.

-When we were researching things to do in Busan and found Gamcheon Culture Village I immediately wanted to visit.
+When we were researching Busan attractions and found Gamcheon Culture Village I immediately wanted to visit.
 It’s unique, it’s colorful, it’s artistic, it’s walkable… basically everything we look for.
-Read on to learn the history of this cool place, how to get there, what to do, and whether it lived up to our expectations!

 Busan Gamcheon Culture Village History